 It is vitally important that each organization has policies and/or procedures that reflect the use of Good Documentation Practices within the organization.
 Examples of the use of Good Documentation Practices are the creation of formal documents (also known as reports) and Standard Operating Procedures also called SOPs.
 Other examples of documents created using Good Documentation Practices are Work Instructions, Laboratory Procedures, Computer Validation Test Scripts, Training and Qualification Records, Requests for Grants from other organizations, Customer Service requests, Customer Complaints, and even Market Research Questions.
-Good Documentation Practices are important to newspapers, magazines and television stations as well as local, state and federal governments.
+Good Documentation Practices are important to newspapers, magazines, and television stations as well as local, state, and federal governments.
 All documents created within organizations must conform to Good Documentation Practices.

-Documentation must be permanent so that it cannot be changed without evidence of that a change has occurred.
+Documentation must be permanent so that it cannot be changed without evidence that a change has occurred.
 An example of the documentation of changes is an audit trail.
 An audit trail documents all changes in a validated system with time and date stamps.
-Any changes, additions or items removed from systems are immediately obvious to the casual observer.
+Any changes, additions, or items removed from systems are immediately obvious to the casual observer.

 Much of, if not the majority of technical writing takes the form of reports and Standard Operation Procedures.
 Documentation in reports and Standard Operation Procedures must be permanent.
 Any changes in documents must be obvious to the casual observer.

 Reports and Standard Operation Procedures are reviewed and approved by personnel who did not perform the tasks but who are familiar with the work done.
-Reports and Standard Operation Procedures are often peer reviewed and dated followed by supervisory review and approval.
+Reports and Standard Operation Procedures are often peer-reviewed and dated followed by supervisory review and approval.
 The purpose of review and approval is to ensure that the information provided is correct and accurate.
 The purpose of dating the review and approval is to provide timelines for documentation and possible investigation.

 Generally speaking, the Best Practices of Technical Writing are to be addressed by in-house policies and procedures in accordance with Good Documentation Practices.
-Good Document Practices require that documents must never be recorded on Post-it notes, scrap paper, unapproved notebooks or any document that is not controlled.
+Good Document Practices require that documents must never be recorded on Post-it notes, scrap paper, unapproved notebooks, or any document that is not controlled.
 This requirement is true even if the intent is to later post the documents into approved notebooks or equivalent.
 Pencils or erasable ink must never be used.
 Records are permanent and must be posted in permanent places whenever they are generated.
 Similarly, documentation must never be destroyed or amended because such practices suggest fraudulent results.

-Good Documentation Practices requires that a single line is drawn through errors such that the original records show.
+Good Documentation Practices require that a single line is drawn through errors such that the original records show.
 The corrections are initialed and dated with an explanation as to why the corrections were made.
-If space is limited and there is no room for initials, dates and explanations numbers may be used as footnotes to explain the changes.
+If space is limited and there is no room for initials, dates, and explanations numbers may be used as footnotes to explain the changes.
 The footnote numbers reference the corrections made in the text.
 They are consecutively numbered and generally appear at the bottom of the page of the corrected text.
 If organizational policies and procedures permit correction numbers may be placed within indexes to reports or Standard Operation Procedures.